Skip to main content

 Andrea Taylor, PhD

 Holidays are often celebrated with family, friends, or coworkers in a festive atmosphere.
 However, for those with social anxiety disorder, it can be unbearable and disabling.
 Those who are affected by this social phobia experience this every day.
 With celebrations just around the corner, it can be even tougher.
-Andrea Taylor, PhD, licensed clinical psychologist with UT Physicians, shares her expertise on how you can prepare for social gatherings.
+Andrea Taylor, PhD, a licensed clinical psychologist with UT Physicians, shares her expertise on how you can prepare for social gatherings.

 1 – Change the way you think